TannerPerrien/meethue.co/_products/philips-hue-white-and-color-9w-e26-starter-kit.md

   - 'All shades of white, from warm to cold color temperatures: CCT range 2000-6500K'
   - Dimming only via RF down to 5% (no external dimmer)
   - Beam angle –160° ± 20°
+title: Philips Hue White and Color 9W E26 Starter kit
+excerpt: Get started with Philips Hue white and color ambiance bulbs and experience high quality white and colored light that offers you endless possibilities.
 ---